Blackpool shipwrecks: Aristocrat – 1840

 The brig Aristocrat was wrecked opposite the Imperial Hydro in 1840.
-Two of the passengers were drowned.
+Two of the passengers drowned.

 William Henry – 1861

 The schooner William Henry was wrecked at South Shore, laden with flour and lard.

 St Michael – 1864

 St Michael was wrecked at Blackpool on 18 September 1864.
 The new lifeboat rescued the crew of fourteen.

 Favourite – 1865

 The brig Favourite, of Liverpool was wrecked off Blackpool on 22 November 1865 with the loss of ten crew.
 She was carrying a cargo of palm oil and seed.

 Lexington – 1865

-The barque Lexington was wrecked, the crew of fourteen were saved by the lifeboat.
+The barque Lexington was wrecked, and the crew of fourteen were saved by the lifeboat.

 Bessie Jones – 1880

 The Fleetwood schooner Bessie Jones was lost on Salthouse Bank on 26 February 1880.
 One man was lost, but four were saved.
 It was this shipwreck that led to a campaign for a lifeboat at St. Annes.
 She was refloated in July 1880.